-That is a powerful, almost overwhelming, image when you really start to see how many investor types and businesses there are in our ecosystem.
+That is a powerful, almost overwhelming, image when you really start to see how many investor types and businesses exist in our ecosystem.
 We did some of the browsing legwork for you – let’s dig in on some trends.

 1. The Power of Angel Investors

-For those unconvinced that angel investors are making a dent on our community, check out just how many investments are being made by individual angels and angel groups:
+For those unconvinced that angel investors are making a dent in our community, check out just how many investments are being made by individual angels and angel groups: